 Cyclist Protection from Injuries

-The lack of protection and safety features that commonly protect a passenger in a vehicle are not present when a cyclist is hit by a car or truck.
+The lack of protection and safety features that commonly protect a passenger in a vehicle is not present when a cyclist is hit by a car or truck.
 Baltimore has a number of bicycle lanes, but most roads don’t provide a designated lane for bicycle riders.
 More often than not, a cyclist must share the road.
 Unfortunately, most drivers don’t give riders the room and space they require when passing.
 This struggle over lane space can cause serious accidents and injuries if the bicycle is struck.

-Maryland has instituted a bicycle accident safety program intended to provide a safe passage and helpful tips to drivers when they approach a cyclist.
+Maryland has instituted a bicycle accident safety program intended to provide safe passage and helpful tips to drivers when they approach a cyclist.
 In addition, the government runs a public safety campaign to address the dangers of vehicles striking bikes on Baltimore roads.

 Why Are Bicycle Accidents So Serious?